• Skip to primary navigation

 Instructions

-• Heat the coconut oil in a large saute pan over a medium heat.
+• Heat the oil in a large saute pan over medium heat.
 Use a pan with a tight-fitting lid.
-Add the onion and cardamom pods and cook for about 10 minutes.
+Add the onion along with a pinch of salt and cardamom pods and cook for about 10 minutes.
 Until the onion is translucent and a little springy and the pods have popped open.

 • Add the garlic and ginger and cook for about 2 minutes, then add the spices and salt.
 Stir well and cook for about a minute, until the spices release their flavour.

-• Now pour in the chopped tomatoes plus about 50 ml of water added to the empty can.
-Stir well, then add in the chickpeas, cauliflower and pepper.
-Cover the pan, reduce the heat then simmer for about 5 minutes, stirring occasionally so the sauce doesn't stick to the bottom of the pan.
+Cover the pan, reduce the heat then simmer for about 10 - 15 minutes, stirring occasionally so the sauce doesn't stick to the bottom of the pan.
 This will also steam the cauliflower.

 Notes